-This is a loyalty status of the Booking.com website.
+Booking.com genius status is a loyalty status of the Booking.com website.
+Wondering how to become a genius member on booking?
 It is much easier to become a genius on booking than in any other area of life, so use this chance.
 To achieve this status you only need to book your stay at five times within two years, which is rather easy if you are travelling a lot.
 Just be sure to log in with the same username every time you book.
 Let’s look closer at the perks being a genius can bring you.
 While we go through them, please note that this will not be relevant for all the hotels – some offer genius discounts and some don’t.
 The ones you want will look like this:

-So, these are the good things you get:
+So, these are some of the genius perks you get:

 - 10% discount on bookings